developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 #### Additional stuff.

+- [ ] Make the Book Store project working from chapter 04.
 - [ ] Go thought `@mapsID` and then again the `Book Store with Hibernate and JPA Annotations.`.
 - [ ] Take Cofee and Sunday.
 Finish the chapter `Book Store with Hibernate and JPA Annotations`.
 - [ ] Take Cofee and Sunday.
 Finish the chapter `Foreign-Key in Composite Primary-Key using MapsId`.